 Direct Drive Extruders: have a closer distance between the nozzle and driver and therefore requires a lesser retraction settings.

 Filament Type: PLA and ABS for example have different property characteristics and therefore require different retraction settings.

 Same Filament Type: Even having the same filament type bought from the same manufacturer can mean adjusting your retraction settings, due to differences in characteristics.

-You may have heard that keeping your filaments moisture free is a much recommended practise, particularly with PLA, as they tend to absorb more moisture than ABS.
+You may have heard that keeping your filaments moisture-free is a much-recommended practice, particularly with PLA, as they tend to absorb more moisture than ABS.

 Calibration at this point is very important.
 Each filament manufacturer will give you a specific temperature to set depending on the type of filament you are using.

 However, please note, these temperatures are very close guides, but it is always recommended to calibrate the temperature to near perfection.